ncoghlan/misc/notes/python3/questions_and_answers.rst

 * ``str``: a sequence of Unicode code points, represented as length 1 strings (always contains text data)
 * ``bytes``: a sequence of integers between 0 and 255 inclusive (always contains arbitrary binary data).
-While it has many operations that only make sense when working with ASCII compatible data formats, it *is not* implicitly interoperable with the ``str`` type.
+While it still has many operations that are designed to make it convenient to work on ASCII compatible segments in binary data formats, it *is not* implicitly interoperable with the ``str`` type.

 The hybrid "might be encoded text, might be arbitrary binary data, can interoperate with both other instances of str and also with instances of unicode" type was *deliberately* removed from the core text model because using the same type for multiple distinct purposes makes it incredibly difficult to reason about correctly.
-The core model in Python 3 opts to handle the "arbitrary binary data" case and the "ASCII compatible binary data case", leaving the direct manipulation of encoded text to a (currently still hypothetical) third party type.
+The core model in Python 3 opts to handle the "arbitrary binary data" case and the "ASCII compatible segments in binary data formats" case, leaving the direct manipulation of encoded text to a (currently still hypothetical) third party type (due to the many issues that approach poses when dealing with multibyte and variable width text encodings).

 The purpose of boundary code is then to hammer whatever comes in over the wire or is available on disk into a format suitable for passing on to application code.

-This change is the key source of friction between the Python core developers and other experts that have fully mastered the Python 2 Unicode system when it comes to Python 3.
+This change is the key source of friction when it comes to Python 3 between the Python core developers and other experts that have fully mastered the Python 2 Unicode system.
 I've said `for
 <https://mail.python.org/pipermail/python-dev/2010-June/101134.html>`__
 `some
 <https://mail.python.org/pipermail/python-ideas/2011-May/010381.html>`__